Inofer Productions

 ‘Inofer Productions’ in Mechelen was a press shop for non-ferrous metals.
 Before it was a rubber factory and a malt house.
 The company went bankrupt at the end of 2013.

 Originally the building belonged to ‘Malterie Vandermolen’ a malt house that was established in 1885.
-The old malt towers are still part of the current abandoned factory.
+The old malt towers from that year are still part of the current abandoned factory.
 The malt house was designed by Antwerp architect Georges Matthyssens.

 Vandermolen sold the buildings to rubber factory ‘Le Caoutchouc Récupéré’.
 Eventually, in 1963 the rubber manufacturer sold the buildings to Inofer.